1224AmOgH/DSO_Blog/seminar_blog_full.md

 **How It Works**

 <p style="text-align: justify;"> Pix2Pix is a conditional GAN trained for image-to-image translation.
-Instead of classifying or detecting objects directly, it learns to _transform one image into_ another—in this case, from raw telescope images to heatmaps that mimic XRAI outputs. </p>
+Instead of classifying or detecting objects directly, it learns to transform one image into another in this case, from raw telescope images to heatmaps that mimic XRAI outputs. </p>

 **Inside the GAN: Generator vs. Discriminator**